minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Tables and Plots Regenerated** - All tables and plots regenerated from current experiment results (Dec 9 05:55-05:56):
-  - Forecasting: 7 tables (tab_dataset_params.tex, tab_forecasting_results.tex, 4 appendix tables) and 5 plots (3 forecast_vs_actual_*.png, accuracy_heatmap.png, horizon_trend.png) regenerated from aggregated_results.csv and comparison results
-  - Nowcasting: 1 table (tab_nowcasting_backtest.tex) and 6 plots (3 comparison plots, 3 trend_error plots) regenerated from backtest JSON files
-  - All tables/plots are up to date with current experiment results
-  - Report sections verified to correctly reference all generated tables/plots
-  - Status: ✅ **TABLES/PLOTS REGENERATED** - All required tables and plots generated from current data
-- ✅ **Report Sections Reviewed** - All report sections in `nowcasting-report/contents/` reviewed and verified:
-  - All 9 report sections reviewed for consistency and correctness
-  - All table/plot references verified correct
-  - Current experimental state accurately documented (models may be outdated, backtests failed, ARIMA issues)
-  - Report structure verified complete and ready for PDF compilation
+- ✅ **Documentation Updates** - Updated STATUS.md and ISSUES.md with more detailed Phase 0 and Phase 1 instructions:
+  - Enhanced Phase 0 correlation analysis section with concrete execution commands and hypothesis testing criteria
+  - Enhanced Phase 1 testing section with detailed comparison script, success criteria, and decision tree
+  - Added missing horizons analysis function documentation (function already exists in code from previous iteration)
-  - Status: ✅ **REPORT SECTIONS REVIEWED** - All report sections are consistent and ready for PDF compilation
+  - Status: ✅ **DOCUMENTATION UPDATED** - More detailed instructions for next steps added

 **What Was NOT Done This Iteration:**
 - ❌ No code changes - No code modifications made this iteration
 - ❌ No experiments run - No training, forecasting, or backtesting experiments executed
+- ❌ Phase 0 correlation analysis NOT executed - Function ready but not executed (Agent cannot execute scripts, Step 1 will run)
 - ❌ CUDA fixes NOT verified - Code fixed in previous iterations but backtests still show "failed" (needs re-run to verify fix works)
 - ❌ DDFM improvements NOT tested - Code implemented in previous iterations but forecasting experiments not re-run to compare with baseline
 - ❌ Legacy code cleanup NOT done - No deprecated code removed
+- ❌ Report sections NOT updated - No LaTeX report changes made this iteration
 - ⚠️ **PDF Compilation NOT executed** - LaTeX compilation available but not executed (Agent cannot execute scripts)

-**Note:** This iteration focused on regenerating tables/plots and reviewing report sections.
-All required tables and plots are up to date with current experiment results.
+**Note:** This iteration was documentation-only.
+STATUS.md and ISSUES.md were updated with more detailed instructions for Phase 0 correlation analysis and Phase 1 testing.
+No code changes, experiments, or fixes were made.
 Models exist (12 .pkl files from Dec 9 02:35-02:47) but were trained before latest code improvements.
-Re-training recommended to test latest code improvements.
-No code changes or experiments were executed this iteration.
+Backtests still show "failed" status with CUDA errors.
+Re-training and re-running experiments needed to test improvements and verify fixes.

 ---